gfranko/amdclean/README.md

 ## Use Case

-**Single file** client-side JavaScript libraries or web apps that want to use AMD to structure and build their code, but don't want an AMD footprint.
+**Single file** client-side JavaScript libraries or web apps that want to use AMD or CommonJS modules to structure and build their code, but don't want any additional footprint.

 ## Used By